steadweb/nyx/README.md

 ## Configuration

-Using `nyx.phar` requires your to provide the location of your `nyx.json`.
+Using `nyx.phar` requires you to provide the location of your `nyx.json`.
 The configuration files suggests where your workers are located, how many workers the manager should spawn and whether to log the outout / errors to file.

 Example.